Join the conversation to shape the future of the Upper Lock

 We aim to provide engagement opportunities for all Minneapolis communities – especially those who have been historically excluded, under-represented or under-resourced – so all can participate in public planning and decision-making to achieve equitable consensus on this project.

-Friends of The Falls has also partnered with the Native American Community Development Institute to train our staff and board members on issues sensitive to the Native American community and help the organization better connect with communities of color in our City.
+Friends of the Falls has also partnered with the Native American Community Development Institute to train our staff and board members on issues sensitive to the Native American community and create meaningful engagement with First Nations people.

 Early Summer 2020